aaemnnosttv/wp-cli-valet-command/README.md

 		The email to use for the WordPress admin user.

 	[--unsecure]
-		Provisions the site for http rather than https.
+		Provision the site for http rather than https.

+	[--portable]
+		Provision the site to be portable.
+Implies --unsecure and --db=sqlite.